 Click here for our full list of free self-guided New York tours as well as our Guide to New York on a Budget.

 Click on the map for a larger image or click here for a movable map.

 Considered to be one of the most beautiful streets in New York City.
-It is lined with homes build by one of New York’s foremost architect’s, C P H Gilbert, who later went on to design some of the most famous mansions on 5th Avenue in Manhattan.
-Some still standing today
+It is lined with homes built by one of New York’s foremost architects, Cass Gilbert.

 Park Slopes restaurant row: you can stop for a coffee break at one of the many restaurants along 5th Avenue.

 The earliest battles of the Revolutionary war were fought in Brooklyn, beginning in August of 1776.

 These battles were the largest, conflicts of the Revolution.
 The Stone House is a replica of the Cortelyou estate which was originally a farm that became a battleground during the war.

 Later it was used as a clubhouse for a baseball team that would become the Brooklyn Dodgers.